 When we moved from Gless Avenue crosstown to Carpenter Street, school opened but we didn’t move into the new house until mid-October.
-At School Ten, my fifth grade teacher said she was thinking only of me when she suggested I not eat lunch in school, it was so very rare in those days, as I wouldn’t then be allowed to play outside until the bell rang us in.
+At School Ten, my said she was thinking only of me when she suggested I not eat lunch in school, it was so very rare in those days, as I wouldn’t then be allowed to play outside until the bell rang us in.

 My first day in the new school, our plan was for me to go into Harry’s Sweet Shop on Belleville Avenue and there eat the lunch my mom prepared.

 Harry was a nice guy, I’m sure, but we soon realized he didn’t like the idea of even one kid coming into his counter area to eat a brown bag lunch, and promptly shooed me out his door and into the strange neighborhood to eat.

 The next day, Mom met me behind on Arthur Street, a dead end behind the school, and I ate my lunch in the car.
 When I finished eating, I got out of the car and went to hang around the school playground until it was time to go in.

 Mom and I did this for a while, maybe a week, maybe a couple of weeks or so until one of my new classmates, Paul Calabrese, stopped to ask what’s up.
 I was one of four new boys in that fifth grade class, but I was the only one who met his mother on a side street and ate his lunch in a parked car.